-Mr. Thurk was co-founder and initial CEO of Innovalight (acquired by DuPont-DD) and CoolEdge Lighting.
-He has participated in the development of ARCH portfolio companies Kotura (acquired by Mellanox), Nitronex (acquired by MACOM), Cambrios, and Semprius.
-He co-founded Carrick Therapeutics and Genomics Medicine Ireland, and serves as a Director of both companies, and is a board observer to Movidius, inc in Dublin.
+Mr. Thurk was co-founder and initial CEO of both Innovalight (acquired by DuPont) and CoolEdge Lighting.
+He has participated in the development of ARCH portfolio companies Kotura (acq by Mellanox), Nitronex (acq by MACOM), Cambrios, Semprius, Movidius (acq by Intel), Sana Biotechology, Luna DNA, Tune Therapeutics, BioPalette Japan, and others.
+He co-founded Carrick Therapeutics and Genomics Medicine Ireland.
+He is co-founder and current CEO of Pretzel Therapeutics.

 Mr. Thurk originally began at ARCH focusing on semiconductors, advanced materials, electronics and optoelectronics and was a key part of ARCH’s efforts at Los Alamos and Sandia National Laboratories in conjunction with the U.S. Department of Energy.
 More recently, he has been focused on genomics, cell and gene therapies, and other novel therapeutics.